-You specialise in your chosen major.
-You develop strong technical knowledge in IT, creative problem-solving skills and the ability to analyse, design and maintain IT solutions.
+You specialise in your chosen major, and develop strong technical knowledge in IT, creative problem-solving skills and the ability to analyse, design and maintain IT solutions.
 You gain professional skills and knowledge in programming, IT infrastructure and networks, communication and teamwork, project management, ethics and professional practice, security and information systems.

-In Year 3, you work on a real-life research and development project, which may involve software development or commercial research for organisations like Fisher & Paykel Healthcare Ltd, Eagle Technology and FutureTech.
+In Year 3, you work on a real-life research and development project relevant to your major which may involve software development or commercial research for organisations like Fisher & Paykel Healthcare Ltd, Eagle Technology and FutureTech.